marckean/marcseparation/_docs/alex_parenting.md

 I sat down with both of my kids, interviewed & recorded them both (*with their knowledge*) and got a very interesting perspective on it.

 Charlie is constantly going to places by himself with his scooter, e.g. to school and the park.
 We know that [it's super hard being a single parent](/marcseparation/my_initial_comments/#single-parent), and this is one of the only ways that Alex can seem to manage and is very much the same as how Alex's own mum brought the kids up.
-We just need to look at Alex's sister [Julia](/marcseparation/julia_spence_mental_health/) moving out of the home when she was only 14 years old, the mother (Maree) was very hands off.
+We just need to look at Alex's sister [Julia](/marcseparation/julia_spence_mental_health/) moving out of the home when she was only 14 years old, the mother (Maree) was very hands-off.
 Now look how **Julia** turned out, she's DEAD!
 Yes, it's the worst extreme, but if we look at all the literature on the topic of **shared parenting** which I have collated on this site, then having the kids more time with me - more balanced - would greatly benefit Alex, give her more time and make it much easier for her to manage.

 All the literature on the topic of shared parenting:
 - [Top 10 list of the benefits of 50/50 custody](/marcseparation/5050_custody/)